FedericoOliva1997/Analysis-of-GMO-crops-adoption-in-the-US/README.md

 Soybean, however, shows a diametrically opposed behavior to both: its adoption begins slightly later, however, the curve shows an exponential trend to settle towards 80-90% adoption in the fields involved in the cultivation of genetically modified seeds.

+The operation of data cleaning and a first visualization has been done using Python, Pandas and Matplotlib.
+After the processing I used PowerBi to create interactive graphs including a map of the USA filtered by state and crops.